Universal Security Instruments (NYSEAMERICAN:UUU) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a report issued on Tuesday morning.
+StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report released on Thursday morning.
 The brokerage issued a hold rating on the stock.

-An institutional investor recently raised its position in Universal Security Instruments stock.
-Vanguard Group Inc. grew its position in Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 45,910 shares of the company’s stock after purchasing an additional 3,900 shares during the quarter.
-Vanguard Group Inc. owned about 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent reporting period.
-Institutional investors own 15.35% of the company’s stock.
+A hedge fund recently raised its stake in Universal Security Instruments stock.
+Vanguard Group Inc. increased its position in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 45,910 shares of the company’s stock after buying an additional 3,900 shares during the quarter.
+Vanguard Group Inc. owned 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent quarter.
+15.35% of the stock is currently owned by institutional investors.

 Universal Security Instruments, Inc, together with its subsidiary, designs, markets, and distributes safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.